JoseRoca/WinFBX2/docs/String Management/DWSTRIG Class.md

 # DWSTRING Class

 The `DWSTRING` class implements a dynamic unicode null terminated string.
-Free Basic has a dynamic string data type (STRING) and a fixed length unicode data type (WSTRING), but it lacks a dynamic unicode string. `DWSTRING` behaves as if it was a native data type, working transparently with all of the intrinsic Free Basic string functions and operators.
+Free Basic has a dynamic string data type (STRING). a fixed-length ansi data type (ZSTRING) and a fixed-length unicode data type (WSTRING), but it lacks a dynamic unicode string. `DWSTRING` behaves as if it was a native data type, working transparently with all of the intrinsic Free Basic string functions and operators (consult the FreeBasic documentation for a list of them and how they work).

-For all the string procedures and operators, see the FreeBasic documentation.
 One important diference is that VARPTR and the @ operator don't return the address of the buffer, but the address of the class.
 To get the address of the buffer use STRPTR or the * operator.

 **Include file**: DWSTRING.INC.